Crook3dTeeth/YOLO-Traffic-Light-Detection/README.md

 ## Usage

 The main funciton in detectTrafficLight.py contains basic config information such as which model is used, input source and target FPS.
+Defaults to 23.pt model and runs using drive.mp4

 Windows:
 ```bash